Visas & Immigration

 Impact on universities and employers

 For UK universities, the practical disruption is significant.
 International student recruitment pipelines are typically built months — sometimes more than a year — in advance.
 Students from Myanmar represent the largest of the four affected cohorts by visa numbers, and some institutions will already have issued CAS numbers and accepted deposits from applicants who are now ineligible to apply.
-The University of Oxford and Imperial College London have both published guidance noting they cannot accept new Student visa applications from nationals of the four countries while the brake is in force.
+Both the University of Cambridge and other Russell Group institutions have published guidance confirming they cannot issue new CAS documents to support visa applications for affected applicants while the brake is in force.

 For employers who sponsor Afghan workers on the Skilled Worker route, any Certificate of Sponsorship issued to an Afghan national will not be sufficient to secure visa approval for applications submitted from abroad on or after 26 March.
 Businesses in the process of recruiting from Afghanistan will need to reassess those pipelines immediately.